Watermark Detection for Stamp Identification — Methods Guide

-Watermarks are designs or patterns pressed into stamp paper during manufacture.
-They are one of the most critical features for correctly identifying stamps, yet many collectors overlook them.
-Two stamps that appear identical in design, colour, and perforation may belong to entirely different catalogue listings solely because of their watermarks, with value differences of ten times or more.
+Watermarks are designs pressed into stamp paper during manufacture — and one of the most critical features for correctly identifying stamps.
+Two stamps that look identical in design, colour, and perforation can belong to completely different catalogue listings based on watermark alone, with value differences of 10x or more.
+This guide covers all three traditional detection methods (fluid, backlight, digital scanning), a faster catalogue-based shortcut, and a complete reference of historical watermark types by country.

 What Are Watermarks?